 Where do I find course offerings?

 The Courses of Study contains a current listing of the university's more than 9,000 course offerings.
-In addition to providing current course descriptions, the catalog also contains enrollment information, and college and university requirements and policies.
+In addition to finding current course descriptions, the catalog also contains enrollment information, and college and university requirements and policies.

 The Class Roster provides a list of all classes that are offered in a given semester, including meeting times and course descriptions.
 Use the Class Roster to create your schedule by searching on various criteria including field of study, time/day, credit hours, depth/breadth.
+The Roster, together with the Courses of Study, will help you to figure out what is offered and when so that you can plan your schedule.

 When will I receive more information about course enrollment?